TaceoLabs/co-snarks/README.md

 - **circom-types**: A library for serialization and deserialization of snarkjs artifacts, such as ZKeys and R1CS files.
 - **collaborative-groth16**: A library for verifying and proofing a Groth16 coSNARK, verifiable by snarkjs.
+- **collaborative-plonk**: A library for verifying and proofing a Plonk coSNARK, verifiable by snarkjs.

 The following libraries are agnostic to coCircom and will be used in the future